ibm-cloud-docs/databases-for-postgresql-gen2/getting-started.md

 1. Click **Create**.
 The {{site.data.keyword.databases-for}} **Resource list** page opens.

 1. When your instance has been provisioned, click the instance name to view more information.

+As part of provisioning a new deployment in {{site.data.keyword.cloud}}, you can use the service credential console page to create a user with different roles (Manager and Writer).
+{: note}

+{{site.data.keyword.databases-for-postgresql}} deployments no longer include a default `admin` user.
+Instead, customers create a user with the `Manager` or `Writer` role using the {{site.data.keyword.cloud}} service credential interface — via UI or CLI.
+These users come with necessary credentials to connect to and manage the deployment.

 ## Step 1: Provision through the CLI
 {: #provision_instance_cli}